Reni Eddo-Lodge: Career

-Eddo-Lodge teamed up with podcast producer Renay Richardson to create About Race with Reni Eddo-Lodge, which premiered in March 2018 and has been named one of the best podcasts of 2018 by British GQ and Wired.
+Eddo-Lodge teamed up with podcast producer Renay Richardson to create About Race with Reni Eddo-Lodge, which premiered in March 2018, and was named one of the best podcasts of 2018 by British GQ and Wired.
+The podcast was chosen as one of the best podcasts of the year by Apple Podcasts, Spotify, Harper's Bazaar UK, The Guardian, British GQ, and Wired UK.
 Seen as a complement to the book, the podcast examined Britain's modern relationship with race.

 In January 2018, Eddo-Lodge was chosen as one of seven prominent British women to be photographed for British Vogue, to mark the centenary of British women winning the right to vote.
 In the 2020 and 2021 editions of the Powerlist, Eddo-Lodge was listed in the Top 100 of the most influential people in the UK of African/African-Caribbean descent.